jayres/IDM-DynamicWeb/exercise-two/Exercise-Two.md

 ### 7. Setting up Weather API

-- Go to [https://openweathermap.org/guide](https://openweathermap.org/guide) and follow the directions to create a new account (use your school address and you won't have to pay anything)
+- Go to [https://openweathermap.org/guide](https://openweathermap.org/guide) and follow the directions
+- [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up) create a new account (use your school address and you won't have to pay anything)
-- When logged in, go to API Keys and copy your default key
+- When logged in, go to [API Keys](https://home.openweathermap.org/api_keys) and either create a key or use one that may be there
-- Store your key somewhere
+- Store your key somewhere (in the code as per my instructions)

-9. Install Axios `npm add axios`
+9. Install Axios `npm install axios`

-10. Setup a query based on a city
+10. Setup a query based on a city per the OpenWeatherMap docs [https://openweathermap.org/current](https://openweathermap.org/current)

 11. Display: